 However, the cost of veterinary treatment can be high and pet insurance can help to cushion the cost.
-Insurance for pets in the UK is a popular choice amongst pet owners who do not want to be hit by large and unexpected bills, so it's worth taking some time to compare pet insurance, to see what level of cover you might need.
+Insurance for pets in the UK is a popular choice amongst pet owners who don't want to be hit by large and unexpected bills, so it's worth taking some time to compare pet insurance, to see what level of cover you might need.

 When you have a new dog, cat or other animal, a pet insurance policy may seem unnecessary.
 After all, a young animal is less likely to have a serious illness.
 However, puppies and kittens can have accidents or chew or swallow dangerous items, which can require an operation.
 As your pet gets older you may need to take it to the vet for treatment for other illnesses or injuries.

 Pet insurance may seem an unnecessary expense, but vet bills can be surprisingly high.
 The average cost of a pet insurance claim is nearly £800, according to the Association of British Insurers (ABI).
 You can end up paying out several thousand pounds in costs if your pet is very sick or seriously injured.
 Or if you need to use out of hours vet services, for example in the evening or at the weekend.